-Lay your ground cloth on the ground exactly where you want to have the tent set up.
-One of the points, or corners, of the ground cloth will be where your front door will be.
-The point directly opposite will be where the back door will be.
-Neither of these should have a stake in the ground in front of it for the guy ropes, because you don't want to be tripping on it all the time.
-But the two points adjacent to these doors will have stakes near them, as will the points midway along the side of the tent ... six in all, equidistant to each other, as shown in figure 1.
-(The stake locations are marked with an X).

-Find your six long (16") stakes, and your hammer.
-You will notice that your spokes come in two lengths, one slightly greater than the other.
-Select one of the three longer spokes.
-Since it's about six feet long, its midpoint will be at three feet, and that's how far you want the stake to be from the ground cloth.
-You want to drive this stake into the ground at least a 45° angle to the ground, for maximum leverage and holding power.
-Move your marking spoke to the next station, and repeat the process.
-This should give you six stakes spaced evenly around the center of the tent.
+actly where you want to have the tent set up.
+One of the be where your front door will be.
+The point directly e.
+Neither of these should have a stake in the ground in on't want to be tripping on it all the time.
+But the two vs near them, as will the points midway along the side of vr, as shown in figure 1.
+(The stake locations are marked hammer.
+You will notice that your spokes come in two elect one of the three longer spokes.
+Since it's about six and that's how far you want the stake to be from the into the ground at least a 45° angle to the ground, for e your marking spoke to the next station, and repeat the ed evenly around the center of the tent.

-If you don't have a fitted ground cloth, you can situate your stakes accurately with a simple tool made of 28 feet of string.
-Measure an inch or two from one end, and put a mark there.
-From that mark, measure off nine feet and tie a knot at that point.
-Measure off another nine feet, and tie a knot there.
-Measure off another nine feet, and make a mark there ... it should be a few inches from the end of the string.
+'ou can situate your stakes accurately with a simple tool or two from one end, and put a mark there.
+From that that point.
+Measure off another ten feet, and tie a knot there.
+Measure off another ten feet, and make a mark there ... it should be a few inches from the end of the string.
 Tie the ends of the string together so that the two marks are in the knot.
 Now you have a perfect equilateral triangle.
 To use it, put one knot at the center of the tent.
 Stretch the string out and put a stake at the next knot.
 The next stake goes out ten feet from the first one, and ten feet from the center.
 Proceed around the tent so that all six stakes are located ten feet apart and ten feet from the center.
 Voila!
 (Figure 1 shows you geometrically what you're doing.)